Gen - Bonds of Love

 Slow Ones

-Vala pushes me hard in our sessions the next 6 months.
+Vala pushes me hard in our sessions over the next cycle.

 Sometimes I don’t recognize myself, when I see what I can do.

-I always thought that I wanted a family and a regular life.
+Once I thought that I wanted a family and a regular life, but that’s all gone now.

-I show the special ticket at the gate.
+I show the ticket that Vala gave me.

 The guard gives me a strange look, but he lets me pass.

-There’s about two dozen of the Gen, sitting in this special section, waiting for the tournament to begin.
+Two dozen of the Gen sit in this reserved section, waiting for the tournament to begin.

 “What are you doing here?” one of them asks, clearly unhappy.